SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 Make sure you are using the latest [Nucleus Co-op](https://github.com/SplitScreen-Me/splitscreenme-nucleus/releases) version and the handler latest version.
 Here are other things you can try:

-1. Try a clean download/install of Nucleus Co-op: download the latest NucleusApp.zip and create a folder named "NucleusCo-op" or similar in the root of your C:/ drive, then add it to the Microsoft Defender exclusions list, copy the NucleusApp.zip to this folder then right click -> unblock the zip and extract the files there using 7zip (password: nucleus), don't use the default Windows extraction tool as it can cause issues.
+1. Try a clean download/install of Nucleus Co-op: download the latest NucleusApp.zip and create a folder named "NucleusCo-op" or similar in the root of your C:/ drive, then add it to the Microsoft Defender exclusions list, copy the NucleusApp.zip to this folder then right click, properties -> unblock the zip and extract the files there using 7zip (password: nucleus), don't use the default Windows extraction tool as it can cause issues.

 2. If you get a "Win32Exception the operation was canceled by the user" error when launching a handler in Nucleus Co-op files run every .exe file in there (like StartGame.exe for example) and accept the UAC prompts if they show.